 - Data formats and storage approaches - anonymization, open data, storage systems, archival systems, ephemerality

-- Basic concepts of networks and structural analysis
+- Concepts of digital networks and network society

 - Social network site data production and publicly available social media data

-- Other analytics approaches, algorithmic black-boxing, politics of classification
+- Analytics approaches, algorithmic black-boxing, politics of classification

 - Ethical, privacy surveillance and security concerns in the digital world